cnpryer/huak/dev-resources/planning.md

   - If no virtual environment is associated with the project it will install a toolchain compatible with the latest version of Python available on the system.
   - If no Python is found on the system it will install the latest available version.

-Users can specify versions to install by running `huak toolchain install <version>`.
+Users can specify channels to install by running `huak toolchain install <channel>`.

 So if a user wanted to install the default toolchain associated with Python 3.12 the following command would be used: